Bucolic Complexes: Preliminaries

 \subsection{Graphs}

-All graphs $G=(V,E)$ occurring in this paper are undirected, connected, and without loops or multiple edges, locally-finite but not necessarily finite.
+All graphs $G=(V,E)$ occurring in this paper are undirected, connected, without loops or multiple edges, but not necessarily finite or locally-finite.
 For two vertices $u$ and $v$ of a graph $G$, we will write $u\sim v$ if $u$ and $v$ are adjacent and $u\nsim v$, otherwise.
 We will use the notation $v\sim A$ to note that a vertex $v$ is adjacent to all vertices of a set $A$ and the notation $v\nsim A$ if $v$ is not adjacent to any of the vertices of $A$.
-The {\it distance} $d(u,v)=d_G(u,v)$ between two vertices $u$ and $v$ is the length of a shortest $(u,v)$-path.
-For a vertex $v$ of a graph $G$ we will denote by $B_1(v,G)$ the set of vertices consisting of $v$ and the neighbors of $v$ in $G$.
-We call $B_1(v,G)$ the {\it 1-ball} centered at $v.$ More generally, we denote by $B_r(v,G)$ the ball in $G$ of radius $r$ and centered at vertex $v$.
-The {\it interval} $I(u,v)$ between $u$ and $v$ consists of all vertices on shortest $(u,v)$-paths, that is, of all vertices (metrically) {\it between} $u$ and $v$: $I(u,v)=\{ x\in V: d(u,x)+d(x,v)=d(u,v)\}.$ An induced subgraph of $G$ (or the corresponding vertex set $A$) is called {\it convex} if it includes the interval of $G$ between any pair of its vertices.
-The smallest convex subgraph containing a given subgraph $S$ is called the {\it convex hull} of $S$ and is denoted by conv$(S)$.
-An induced subgraph $H$ of a graph $G$ is said to be {\it gated} if for every vertex $x$ outside $H$ there exists a vertex $x'$ (the {\it gate} of $x$) in $H$ such that each vertex $y$ of $H$ is connected with $x$ by a shortest path passing through the gate $x'$ (i.e., $x' \in I(x,y)$).
-The smallest gated subgraph containing a given subgraph $S$ is the {\it gated hull} of $S$.
-A graph $G=(V,E)$ is {\it isometrically embeddable} into a graph $H=(W,F)$ if there exists a mapping $\varphi : V\rightarrow W$ such that $d_H(\varphi (u),\varphi (v))=d_G(u,v)$ for all vertices $u,v\in V$.
-A {\it retraction} $\varphi$ of $H$ is an idempotent nonexpansive mapping of $H$ into itself, that is, $\varphi^2=\varphi:W\rightarrow W$ with $d(\varphi (x),\varphi (y))\le d(x,y)$ for all $x,y\in W.$ The subgraph of $H$ induced by the image of $H$ under $\varphi$ is referred to as a {\it retract} of $H$.
+For a subset $A\subseteq V,$ the subgraph of $G=(V,E)$ {\it induced by} $A$ is the graph $G(A)=(A,E')$ such that $uv\in E'$ if and only if $uv\in E$. $G(A)$ is also called a {\it full subgraph} of $G$.
+We will say that a graph $H$ is {\it not an induced subgraph} of $G$ if $H$ is not isomorphic to any induced subgraph $G(A)$ of $G$.